maxence-lefebvre/docker-forcedroid/README.md

 ### I.1 Vagrant box dependencies

-To use this vagrant box, ensure that you have vagrant and virtualbox installed.
+To use this vagrant base box, ensure that you have vagrant and virtualbox installed.
 On Windows, you can install them by installing chocolatey then running

 ```